aws-samples/aws-cdk-golden-ami-pipeline/README.md

 The following Solution describes how each ISV can create their own Golden AMI Pipeline to Build/Test/Distribute based on the configuration provided by them.

 # Solution
-In this solution, we will be using AWS Ec2 Image Builder service for the heavy lifting work of Building, testing and Distributing the Golden AMI.
+In this solution, we will be using AWS EC2 Image Builder service for the heavy lifting work of Building, testing and Distributing the Golden AMI.
 The code repository contains all the configuration files provided the user.
 These configuration files will define how the AMI will be built, tested and distributed across multiple account/region.
-CDK application will read configuration file ( the details of the configuration file provided by user is described in Configuration File section) deploy the necessary resources in ISV CICD account.
+CDK application will read configuration file ( the details of the configuration file provided by user is described in Configuration File section) and deploy the necessary resources to create AMI Pipeline.
 On a **high level**, the image builder pipeline consists of the following -

-- Recepi
+- Recipe
     -   What Base Image to Use
-    -   What are the Build step
+    -   What are the Build steps
-    -   What are the Test and validate step
+    -   What are the Test and validate steps
 - Infrastructure
-    -   What type of EC2 instance to launch to build and test
+    -   What type of EC2 instance to launch, build, test
-    -   Which VPC, Subnet and Security Group to Use while launching the instance.
+    -   Which VPC, Subnet and Security Group to use while launching the instance.
 - Distribution
     -   Where to Distribute the AMI after creation - which account/region
     -   What tag will be added in the AMI in the target account